wallarm/product-documentation/docs/admin-en/configure-parameters-en.md

 - **off**: requests are not processed.
 - **monitoring**: all requests are processed, but none of them is blocked even if an attack is detected.
 - **block**: all requests where an attack was detected are blocked.
-- **aggressive**: all non-standard requests are blocked.
-For example, mapping a string in the field usually used for passing a number.
-Use this mode with extreme caution.

 The value can include variables that are available after receiving a request string and headers.
 This can be used for applying various policies for various clients: